Private Student Loans as a Tool to Pay for College

 Private Student Loan Eligibility

 Unfortunately, not everyone is eligible to take on private educational debt.
-Because eligibility is based off of credit worthiness as opposed to need, many families are offered considerably high interest rates or are denied altogether.
+Because eligibility is based off of credit worthiness as opposed to need, many families are offered considerably high private student loan interest rates or are denied altogether.
+Very few applicants are offered the best private student loans with the lowest interest rates.

-As mentioned before, private lenders run a credit check to determine an applicant’s eligibility.
-According to CreditCards.com, a credit score is based on five things: payment history, credit utilization, length of credit history, new credit, and credit mix.
+As mentioned before, private educational loan lenders run a credit check to determine an applicant’s eligibility.
+A credit score is based on five things: payment history, credit utilization, length of credit history, new credit, and credit mix.
 Out of the five, payment history makes up 35% of the credit score.
 Someone with a good payment history makes on-time payments towards his or her debt each month—including credit cards, mortgages, and student loans.

 Though there are no strict requirements for who is deemed eligible to take on private educational debt, the average credit score is 687 on a scale ranging from 330 to 830.
 If you are well below the average, you will most likely not qualify.

 Lenders may be more willing to work with borrowers with low credit scores or if they have a cosigner with a solid credit history.
+If you want to be offered the best private student loan interest rates, you need to have excellent credit, or a cosigner with excellent credit.
 In the following section, we will go over what a cosigner is and how they can help you get a student loan.

 What is a Cosigner?